 Instructions

-- Spray baking dish with cooking spray and then add a layer of sliced cauliflower.
+- Slice the cauliflower into thin slices then add a layer in the preparedd baking dish.
 This takes about 2 layers so use half of the cauliflower.

-- Next add half of the shredded Gruyere cheese.
+- Next add half of the shredded Gruyere cheese and top that with all the green onions sprinnkled evenly on the cheese.
+Season with salt and pepper.

 - Add the rest of the cauliflower evenly layered.

-- Pour the cream all over the cauliflower and top with the rest of the cheese.
+- Pour the cream all over and then top with the rest of the cheese.
+Cover with foil and place in the preheated oven to bake for 30 minutes.

 - Let sit for 5 minutes to thicken.
+Store leftovers in an airtight container.

 Notes